nrwtaylor/stack-agent-thing/BUILD.md

 ```
 <!--[/sourcecode]-->

-To fix this, I had to install “libboost-all-dev” by following command
+To fix this, I had to install `libboost-all-dev` by following command
 <!--sourcecode language=”shell”-->
 ```shell
 apt-get install libboost-all-dev